famzah/nodemcu/README.md

-# Projects for the NodeMCU platform
+# Projects for the NodeMCU platform written in Lua

 I am not an experienced developer on the [NodeMCU](http://www.nodemcu.com) platform.
 But since I like to play with embedded devices as a hobby, I'm publishing my results in case this could be of use to someone else.

+- [HTU21D-TLS](HTU21D-TLS/): Measure temperature and humidity, and submit the result to a web server.

 # Tools